razon7/Group-Project/README.md

 All code in the main branch is production-ready.

 The main branch should include:
-- [ ] All code necessary to perform exploratory analysis
 - [ ] Some code necessary to complete the machine learning portion of project

 #### README.md